OSGConnect/connectbook/FsurfRemote/ProcessScan.md

      Subject    Workflow             Submit time          Cores          Status
      test       97                   10:00 01-19-2016     2               Running

-## What next?
+## What's next?

-See how to get the output files back to the laptop once the workflow finished.
+See how to [get the output files back to the laptop](https://support.opensciencegrid.org/solution/articles/12000008491-managing-your-output-files) once the workflow finished.

 ## Getting Help
 For assistance or questions, please email the OSG User Support team  at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).